ihl7/ID-Hunter/README.md

 1. Clone the repository: `git clone https://github.com/[YOUR_USERNAME]/ID-Hunter.git`
 2. Install the required packages: `pip install -r requirements.txt`
-3. Update the TOKEN in line `9`     `token = 'PUT-YOUR-TOKEN-HERE'  # Replace it with your Discord API token`
+3. Update the TOKEN in the 9th line      `token = 'PUT-YOUR-TOKEN-HERE'  # Replace it with your Discord API token`
 4. Run the app: `python hunter.py`

 ## Usage